JAlcocerT/JAlcocerT/content/docs/Dev/web-cms.md

 url: 'web-cms-101'
 ---

-Most likely than not, you heard about these [*,no code required'* CMS's](#websites-without-coding):
+Most likely than not, you heard about these [*,no code required'* CMS's](#websites-without-coding): the mighty wordpress and Ghost and [their APIs](https://jalcocert.github.io/JAlcocerT/automating-ghost-and-wordpress/#programatic-wp).

 {{< cards cols="2" >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/ghost" title="Ghost with Docker 🐋 ↗" >}}
   {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/wordpress" title="WP with Docker 🐋 ↗" >}}
 {{< /cards >}}

+**If you are here because you like SSGs like Astro or HUGO...**

+...and you dont like to have DBs, neither you mind to open a IDE, you have FrontMatterCMS.

-The thing about frontmatter, is that you will still to enjoy writing in markdown.
+The thing about frontmatter: is that you will still to enjoy writing in markdown.

 {{< cards >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/cms-for-static-websites/#frontmatter-cms" title="Testing FrontmatterCMS" image="/blog_img/web/frontmatter/frontmatter-project.png" subtitle="Learn the concepts and tools to SelfHost confortable" >}}
   {{< card link="https://jalcocert.github.io/JAlcocerT/knowledge-management/#what-it-is-wysiwyg" title="Flat Files KB" image="/blog_img/selfh/kb/silverbullet.png" subtitle="Tools like SilverBullet or LogSeq are flat file centered" >}}
 {{< /cards >}}

-If you end up liking .md, you will be able to use it for your website and skip those database setups (and maintainance)
+If you end up liking `.md`, you will be able to use it for your website and skip those database setups (and maintainance)

-From there, you can either build your own editor on top of astro/hugo themes:
+From there, you can:

+1. Either build your own editor on top of astro/hugo themes: *naaah...*

 ![NextJS Reactmd editing astro sphere theme](/blog_img/web/nextjs-admin/journal-nextjs-admin-reactmd.png)

-Or use any of these [CMS combined with SSGs](#cool-cms)
+2. Or use any of these [CMS combined with SSGs](#cool-cms) - *this makes a lovely stack and very efficient webs*

-As last alternative, you can go check [these no code CMS's](#websites-without-coding)
+3. As last alternative, you can go check [these no code CMS's](#websites-without-coding) - *we all have had a WP at some point*

 ## Cool CMS